sassoftware/viya4-iac-k8s/README.md

 - At least 3 floating IP addresses for the following components:
   - The Kubernetes cluster virtual IP address
   - The load balancer IP address
-  - A range of IP addresses for additional load balancers.
+  - A CIDR block or range of IP addresses for additional load balancers.
 These are used when exposing user interfaces for various SAS product offerings.

 A more comprehensive description of these items and their requirements can be found in the [Requirements](./docs/REQUIREMENTS.md) document.